tjhickey724/pythonintro/notes/sets.md

 nums = [3,1,4,1,5,9,2,6,5,3,5]
 digits = set(nums)  # assigns the set {3,1,4,5,9,2,6} to digits
 ```
+Observe that when we converted the list to a set, it removed the duplicate elements but didn't sort it.

 You can convert a set into a list using ```list(s)``` or ```sorted(s)```
 ``` python